alexdantas/rndk/README.md

 ## Usage

+[Take a look at the Wiki][wiki]!
+There's some tutorials and resources there.

 The `examples` directory contains lots of sample usages for every widget available.
 To execute them, go to the `rndk` root folder and run: